 Oxford is a somewhat small town located in the state of Massachusetts.
 With a population of 13,347 people and two constituent neighborhoods, Oxford is the 152nd largest community in Massachusetts.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Oxford is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Oxford is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Oxford who work in office and administrative support (16.74%), sales jobs (11.99%), and management occupations (9.11%).
+Overall, Oxford is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Oxford who work in office and administrative support (11.98%), healthcare (10.25%), and management occupations (9.98%).

 The people who call Oxford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oxford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oxford include Irish, Italian, English, and German.
+Important ancestries of people in Oxford include Irish, French, Italian, Polish, and English.

 The most common language spoken in Oxford is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Polish.